ITGC Administrative Subcommittee

 Meetings

 The Administrative Technology Subcommittee will meet at least quarterly.
 Any of the members may call a special meeting at any time.
-Scheduling the time, date and place of the Subcommittee meetings shall be the responsibility of the Co-Chairmen of the Subcommittee.
-The Co-Chairmen shall also be responsible for the minutes of the meetings.
-Meeting minutes will be maintained in the Office of the Chief Information Officer.
+Scheduling the time, date and place of the Subcommittee meetings shall be the responsibility of the Co-Chairmen.
+The Co-Chairmen shall also be responsible for the minutes, and meeting minutes will be maintained in the Office of the Chief Information Officer.

 Charge